EgorLappo/cultural_transmission_in_chess/README.md

 # Cultural transmission of move choice in chess

+Code accompanying the manuscript "Cultural transmission of move choice in chess" by Lappo, Rosenberg, and Feldman (2023).
+Preprint available at [https://arxiv.org/abs/2302.10375](https://arxiv.org/abs/2302.10375).

 ## Model and figure code

 To reproduce the figures in the paper, follow these steps: